 They can last between 2 and 8 weeks, and you’ll normally be expected to work between 25 and 30 hours a week.

-You may also be able to get help from Jobcentre Plus for costs related to work experience, eg for:
+You may also be able to get help from Jobcentre Plus for costs related to work experience, eg for travel or childcare.

 Work Together (volunteering)

 If you’re unemployed and looking for work, you can volunteer with a local organisation through the Work Together programme.
-Your Jobcentre Plus adviser will help you to find a volunteering opportunity.
+Your Jobcentre Plus work coach will help you to find a volunteering opportunity.